 Discover how the City of Lafayette used these Metrics to identify the cause of downtown congestion, then identify and rank potential solutions to ease traffic.

 StreetLight InSight can deliver AADT volumes for over 4 million miles of U.S. roadway.
 These AADT values are just like the standard AADT values that most transportation engineers are familiar with.
-It estimates the number of cars that use a road per day in 2016.
+They estimate the number of cars that used a road per day in 2017.
 This analysis delivers AADT volumes for any type of road that has more than 400 trips per day.

 Visitor Home-Work Analysis